 The Series B nonvoting convertible preferred stock has a cumulative annual dividend rate of \$0.80 per share.
 After one year from the date of issuance, shares are convertible by the shareholder into common shares at \$5.57 per share and have a liquidation value of \$10.00 per share.
 The Company may (but is not required to) redeem the preferred shares at a price of \$10.00 per share plus accrued but unpaid dividends.
-There were 3,467 and 2,967 treasury shares as of January 1, 2023 and January 2, 2022, respectively.
 The Series B Preferred shares of the Company are quoted on the OTC Markets under the symbol "MHGUP."

 The Series C nonvoting convertible preferred stock has a cumulative annual dividend rate of \$1.50 per share.
 After one year from the date of issuance, shares are convertible by the shareholders into common shares at \$13.50 per share and have a liquidation value of \$25.00 per share.
 The Company may (but is not required to) redeem the preferred shares at a price of \$28.00 per share plus accrued but unpaid dividends.
 The Series D nonvoting convertible preferred stock has a cumulative annual dividend rate of \$1.75 per share.
 After one year from the date of issuance, shares are convertible by the shareholders into common shares at \$24.00 per share and have a liquidation value of \$25.00 per share.
 The Company may (but is not required to) redeem the preferred shares at a price of \$28.00 per share plus accrued but unpaid dividends.